This is a follow-up article on The perks of offering brand strategy as a designer.

 Your role as a brand strategist (or any kind, really) is to see the context from an advantage point, see possible tactics and facilitate the creative brief as well as different outcomes so you can easily switch up tactics as required.

-Strategy will require research for your creative brief.
+Strategy will require research for your project discovery process.
 Research is a vital part of a strategy, and so is communication.
 Being clear and concise will go a long way when you are working with your clients.

 Strategy builds a better creative brief

 The role of the strategist is to diagnose the problem the business is going through and facilitate a solution.
 Those problems may be a lack of understanding of the market, a bad brand definition, no vision, bad communication within the company, no company culture, and so on.
-If you dig deeper into the real problem the client is facing, you'll have a better build creative brief to work with during your design process.
+If you dig deeper into the real problem the client is facing, you'll have a better creative brief to present to the design team during your design process.

 Is this how you are offering strategy at the moment?